 They even founded World Reef Day in 2019.
 Tune in next year to catch their amazing lineup of speakers.
 Last year they had Senator Gabbard of Hawaii, Dr. Craig Downs, big wave surfer Garrett McNamara, and our friend Kate Williams from 1% for the planet to name a few!

 One of the Raw Elements crowd pleasers is the Face + Body Tube.
 This sunscreen is super waterproof.
 Durable for the surfer and swimmer: post-swim eye rubs are no problem here.
 It doesn’t sting if it does get in your eyes (although we didn’t do a Loreal Kids Shampoo test or anything).
 They boast their sunscreen is so water & sweat resistant, it can be applied underwater—we haven’t tried it, so let us know if you do.

-On top of including their biodegradable formula, the stick is also zero waste with fully compostable packaging.
-This means you’re keeping toxic chemicals and plastic out of the ocean all in one purchase!
-Since it’s compostable, this isn’t a stick to be thrown to the bottom of the surf bag.
-You’ll want to keep it relatively dry to keep the packaging from breaking down.
+On top of including their biodegradable formula, it is also plastic-free!
+This means you’re keeping toxic chemicals and plastic out of the ocean all in one purchase.

 We found Bare Republic’s Neon Sunscreen Stick after scouring for a colorful option.
 It was important to find because zinc oxide is basically skin-responsible face paint.
 What more do you want?
 A couple more specific pros to having a colorful zinc face: 1) great protection from the sun, 2) you know when it’s time to reapply, 3) for once, kids will reliably report back for sunscreen check ins, 4) you look really cool.